Probate Q&A Series

 Managing Property Insurance

-The personal representative must insure estate property against fire, vandalism, or other risks until distribution.
+The personal representative should insure estate property against fire, vandalism, or other risks until distribution.
 North Carolina law requires the representative to protect assets and may require court approval for significant expenditures.
 Common steps include:

 • Contact existing homeowner’s or landlord insurance provider to extend or convert coverage to the estate.